 - Check Finland’s power plug type and bring the correct adapter.
 Read this for reference.

 - Make sure you have the proper clothing (gloves, bonnet, scarf, thick jacket).
 Finland is really cold during the winter season.

 - If you want to arrive quickly, take the Pendolino or InterCity train.

 - Train departs frequently so no need to worry about the train schedule

 - Finland is one of the safest countries in the world so enjoy walking around safe and worry-free!

 * * *

-I’ve already learned a great deal during my first day.
+I’ve already learned a great deal on the first day of my Finland business trip.
 I hope you’ll take note of my friendly reminders so you won’t experience the same bloopers when you visit Finland.
 Stay tuned for my next post.
 I’ll be taking you to the different attractions around the city of Tampere.